 Like the rest of the world, Maine businesses are navigating the recovery from the COVID-19 pandemic.
 We encourage you to check websites for your destinations before visiting for the latest health and safety guidelines in place, and please remember to be patient and kind while visiting.

 Surfing in Maine

-Maine is well-known as a user-friendly surfing destination, with many miles of easily accessible sandy beaches.
-From Long Sands Beach in York, to the legendary Ogunquit Beach, to the beaches of Wells, Kennebunk, Old Orchard Beach and Portland, you’ll find great surfing waves and very likely the company of other surfers.
+Maine has a surprisingly passionate community of surfers in Southern Maine with many miles of easily accessible sandy beaches.
+From Long Sands Beach in York, to the legendary Ogunquit Beach, to the beaches of Wells, Kennebunk, Old Orchard Beach and Portland, you’ll find great surfing waves.
+The York-based Grain Surfboards crafts locally grown wooden boards for devotees.